-Earlier this week, Phish rounded out their 2018 with a stellar four-night New Year’s run at Madison Square Garden.
-Along with the top-notch playing onstage, various storylines emerged from the time surrounding the run’s four shows that have made Phish fans love this band even more than they already do.
+Along with the top-notch playing onstage at the 2018–2019 Phish New Year’s run at Madison Square Garden, various wholesome storylines emerged from soundcheck and the time surrounding the run’s four shows that made Phish fans love this band even more than they already do.

 The book clearly made an impression on Bella’s dad and his bandmates, so much so that Trey penned a tear-jerking note about it on his own Facebook page prior to the band’s New Year’s Eve performance.
 You can read Trey’s grateful reflections below: